-Soak it in – dip into a prepared tub already full of the good stuff and relax while an attendant carefully applies the magical mud to your face.
+Soak it in – bathe in a prepared tub already full of the good stuff and relax.
 After the restful soak, you’ll be helped out and given the opportunity to rinse and soak in a tub to remove any residual mud.

-Paint it on – a few spas offer the opportunity for spa goers to paint their body with mud and warm-up in the soothing sun before rinsing off.
+Paint it on – a few spas offer the opportunity to paint your body with mud.
+You’ll spend time relaxing and warming up in the soothing sun before rinsing off.

 Where can I get a mud bath in Calistoga?

-Here are some favorite Calistoga spas, with their featured treatments.
+Here are some favorite Calistoga spas, with their featured mud treatments.